-6.3 Ground-borne Noise impacts from TBMs
+6.3 Ground-borne Noise Impacts from Tunnelling Activities

 The ground-borne noise assessment is based on the worst-case predicted internal ground-borne noise levels for sensitive receivers above the proposed tunnel alignment.
-The predictions represent the likely highest noise levels when the TBMs are directly below each receiver.
+The predictions represent the likely highest noise levels when the TBMs, roadheaders and rockbreakers are directly below each receiver.
+TBMs have been assessed for the full tunnel alignment between Westmead and Sydney Olympic Park.
+Roadheaders and Rockbreakers have been assessed for station excavations, cross passages and the spur tunnel alignment.